GoogleChrome/rendertron/README.md

 [![CI](https://github.com/GoogleChrome/rendertron/workflows/CI/badge.svg)](https://github.com/GoogleChrome/rendertron/actions)
 [![NPM package](https://img.shields.io/npm/v/rendertron.svg)](https://npmjs.org/package/rendertron)

+## Rendertron is deprecated

+Please note that this project is **deprecated**.
+Dynamic rendering [is not a recommended approach](https://developers.google.com/search/docs/crawling-indexing/javascript/dynamic-rendering) and [there are better approaches to rendering on the web](https://web.dev/rendering-on-the-web/).

+**Rendertron will not be actively maintained at this point.**

 > Rendertron is a headless Chrome rendering solution designed to render & serialise web pages on the fly.

 #### :hammer: Built with [Puppeteer](https://github.com/GoogleChrome/puppeteer)